How long do LEDs generally last?

 Can the LED strips be cut or trimmed?

-Yes!
-You can easily cut the LED strips.
-Use a sharp utility knife.
-The LEDs are wired in groups of 3, so you should cut between sets of 3 LEDs.
 Note: Some of the shorter lengths can't be cut because of a critical power wire inside.
 Before you cut, just make sure you won't be cutting a power wire, otherwise your LED strip could be damaged.

 What is a LED?